5 Adventure Books About Savannah GA

 The story is set in Savannah, Georgia, and then an alternate reality where magic is regularly used.
 So the story is about Mercy and her twin sister, Maisy, who are members of the most powerful witching family in the South.
 But Mercy is regular, which means she has no power.

-Yet she’s in the thick of a mystery that could break the line her family has been holding against the darkness for generations.
+Yet she’s in the thick of a mystery that could break the line her family has held against the darkness for generations.
 She’s a wishy-washy character who doesn’t do much for herself with any serious thought.
 A lot happens in the book to her, but she seems more a passive bystander than anything else, especially for the book’s main character.
 It’s a little bit strange.

 Mercy had a more complex history, even if it wasn’t drawn out enough.
-The City of Savannah itself was the most interesting character in the book if that tells you anything.
+The City of Savannah itself was the most interesting character in the book, if that tells you anything.
 I found two major problems: complicated characters and predictability.
 If you want an excellent urban fantasy, I would recommend this book.

 Author: J. D. Horn